Are the careers in finance you always see so pleasurably advertised the right path for you?

 A sound decision if there ever was any.
 Here are your options and how you can secure a position like this.

 - Treasurer – as treasurer, you must supervise the Treasury Department.
 It’s a very challenging and sought-after job, so you must be very skilled to get it.
 It’s also an upper management position which will require analytical thinking, management expertise, and the ability to motivate the people working for you.

 Log on to job sites and search for jobs in the treasury department.

 - Financial analyst–it’s one of the most ambitious jobs in the field, as it requires you to have a thorough understanding of the entire finance domain.
 More often than not, companies like to assign their financial analysts to a distinct field, the likes of planning, revenue, capital budgeting or project financing.

 - Credit manager – you are expected to draft policies to grant credits to suppliers, to establish guidelines for collecting said credit, and to decide whether receivables should be securitized or not.
 You are required to have customer knowledge and the science of analyzing accounting statements.

-- Cash manager – what you need to do as cash manager is to create relationships with banks, make sure your institution has enough money on hand on a daily basis and manage needs related to short-term credits.
+- Cash manager – what you need to do as cash manager is to create relationships with banks, make sure your institution has enough money on hand on a daily basis and manage the needs related to short-term credits.
 All of this means you must have strong negotiation skills, as well as an eye for detail.

 - Benefits officer –you must learn how to handle 401(k) employee plans, how to manage pension funds, how to work with the human resources department to create benefits for the employees that are truly cost-effective, and how to establish health care policies.
-This is yet another branch referring to careers in finance for which you need excellent social and people skills.
-You will also need to understand how the human resources department works and all the ins and outs of its organizational behavior.
+This is yet another branch referring to jobs in finance for which you need excellent social and people skills.
+You will also need to understand how the human resources department works and all the ins and outs of its organizational behaviour.